kinoute/scraper-allocine/README.md

 If for whatever reason, you want to stop the scraping, just do `Ctrl+C` in your Terminal.

+## Test

+While the scraper is running, you can connect into the postgres container and use `psql` to do any SQL operation by typing `make admin-db` in your project.

+You can also simply type `make test-db`.
+It should return 5 records for the movies table if everything went well.

 ## Abuse

 This script was just made for fun to play around with BeautifulSoup and Python.
 Please don't use to do bad things and ruin Allociné servers!